 We were blessed to have Bob Daniels join our community and especially our community group the past year or so.
 He is moving down to West Virginia to pastor a small town church there and he is just bubbling over with excitement.
-God has done big things in his life and will continue to and we are just so thankful that our community group and The Oaks got to be a part of his journey.
+God has done big things in his life and will continue to and we are just so thankful that our community group and our church got to be a part of his journey.
 We’re thankful for you Bob!
 We’ll be praying!

 Our group helped Bob pack up his house Sunday night and of course – I celebrate people with cupcakes.
 These were what I made for Bob’s send off.